microserviceux/muon-dev-vm/README.md

 # Muon Developer VM Environment

-This vagrant based VM provides a rich developer support environment while developing Muon ecosystem based services.
+This vagrant based VM provides a developer support environment while developing Muon ecosystem based services.

 It provides a set of services out of the box that give developer support and provide a basis for rapid development.

 * Photon
 * Molecule

-Integrated into Molecule is a Docker compose based environment switcher.
-This gives appstore style access to a variety of different environments, addons and community provided services.
-These can be downloaded with a click and then managed from within Molecule
+This is a VM wrapper around the support environment at https://github.com/muoncore/muon-starter

 ## Getting Started